xplate/xplate/README.md

 ##

 ## About me 💬
-As a creative and professional full stack developer and Data Analyst, with a passion of turning ideas into great digital solutions, I am very keen to the security of information and executing projects successfully.
+As a creative and professional Full-stack Developer and Data Analyst, with a passion of turning ideas into great digital solutions, I am very keen to the security of information, delivery of insightful analysis of data with rich insights and executing projects successfully.

 * **Front-End Development ✨**
 * **Back end Development ✨**
 * **Databases ✨**
-* **Data Analytics ✨**
+* **Data Analytics ✨** SQL, MS Excel and Powerbi
 * **Others:** HTML, CSS, Javascript, SQL, Ms Excel, Wireshark, Nmap

-## Connet with me 👯
+## Connect with me 👯
-Freely reach out and check my repositories for updatates.
+You can reach out and check my repositories for updates.
 I  enjoy building user friendly projects and I'm open to learning, taking on challenging projects and collaboration.
 Do not hesitate to get in touch!

 ##